Before You Begin

 If backup files are located on deduplicating storage appliances or shared folder repositories, the internet connection is required for gateway servers that communicate with these repositories.

-• If you restore workloads other than EC2 instances, check the supported OS, EC2 instance and file system types in the AWS Documentation.
+- If you plan to restore workloads other than EC2 instances, check the supported OS, EC2 instance and file system types in the AWS Documentation.